2020PB/police-brutality/reports/Oregon.md

 ### First round of tear gas launched by federal officers | July 27th

-At approximately 11:30 PM, federal officers use tear gas and impact munitions to push protesters away from the fence around the Justice Center.
+At approximately 11:30 PM, federal officers use tear gas and impact munitions to push protesters away from the fence around the courthouse.
 The incident appears to have been instigated by a small fire near the fence and fireworks launched by protesters.

 tags: less-lethal, projectile, protester, shoot, tear-gas

 id: or-portland-189

-geolocation:
+geolocation: 45.5159068,-122.6767751

 **Links**